LaxarJS/laxar-vue-adapter/README.md

 #### Precompiling themed assets

+Using external (S)CSS is supported, just like with other integration technologies.

-You can also use the `vue-loader` to precompile your themed HTML and CSS.
+You can also use the `vue-loader` to precompile your *themed HTML and CSS.*
 Just specify a Vue.js component file as your `templateSource` and make sure it gets processed by the `vue-loader`.

 ```json
 {